algolia/algoliasearch-magento/doc/m2-documentation.md

 - **price range slider** - used to refine range of prices
 - **hierarchial menu** - allows to refine results by categories

 You can configure displayed data and set another refinements.
-Just navigate to **System > Configuration > Algolia Search > Instant Search Results Page tab**.
+Just navigate to **Stores > Configuration > Algolia Search > Instant Search Results Page**.
 You can configure which attributes you want to use as facets.
 Facets are used for filtering products.
 For more information about faceting please read [the official Algolia documentation](https://www.algolia.com/doc/?utm_medium=social-owned&amp;utm_source=magento%20website&amp;utm_campaign=docs).

 In the same way you can configure attributes for sorting your products.
 Be careful because each sorting creates Algolia index.
 For more information read [the official Algolia documentation](https://www.algolia.com/doc/?utm_medium=social-owned&amp;utm_source=magento%20website&amp;utm_campaign=docs).